Don't miss out - BYDFi new user bonus is now LIVE! Join BYDFi & unlock up to $2,000 in rewards. Claim Bonus! 🎁

 Price

-So, with all of the aspects, features, and functionalities of the wallet discussed and out of the way, let’s talk about the one big question that still remains unanswered - the price of the Nano S Plus.
+So, with all of the aspects, features, and functionalities of the wallet discussed and out of the way, let’s talk about the one big question that remains unanswered - the price of the Nano S Plus.

 Interestingly enough, not all that many user Ledger Nano S Plus reviews mention the pricing aspect of the wallet.
 They should, though!

-As of writing this Ledger Nano S Plus review, the wallet in question will set you back a cool €79 (approx. $75,5).
+As of writing this Ledger Nano S Plus review, the wallet in question will set you back a cool $79 (though you can get it at a lower price through some deals).
 When you compare this price tag with the other models available on the company's website, it becomes evident that the product is truly well-priced!

 I have to admit - when looking through Ledger’s products, the Nano S Plus truly does present itself to be very compelling!
-While you could purchase the traditional Nano S wallet (especially if you’re just starting out), the Nano S Plus is priced in a way that almost makes the former product obsolete, in a sense!
+It is priced in a way that almost makes the former product obsolete, in a sense!

 All in all, one thing’s for certain - the price tag attached to the product in question really does emphasize its position in Ledger’s catalog!